Aayush-Ovhal/C103-Data_Visualization_COVID/README.md

-Download the csv file from here, I have made some changes.
+Important Note: Download the csv file from here, I have made some changes.